octopus-digital-strategy/octopus-cruncher/README.md

     - Identify the running this styles on your browser [JS Fiddle](http://jsfiddle.net/pagecarbajal/tm00avv2/)
 5. Select the styles to be crunched

+##Change Log

 ###Version 0.2

+* Moved the wpexpress dependency from repository to package
+* Added composer.lock to .gitignore
+* Removed composer.lock from repo
 * Fixed composer error

 ###Version 0.1